Controversial Singaporean comic wins big

 Singapore (CNN)A graphic novel about the history of Singapore stirred controversy before its publication, with a senior official in the city-state once warning that it could "potentially undermine the authority of legitimacy of the government and its public institutions."

-But the Singaporean artist behind the book, Sonny Liew, keeps on receiving international praise.
+But the Singaporean artist behind the book, Sonny Liew, continues to receive international praise.

 Last Friday, Liew and his graphic novel "The Art of Charlie Chan Hock Chye" bagged three Eisner awards -- Best Writer/Artist, Best Publication Design and Best US Edition of International Material in Asia.
-The Eisner Awards are often regarded as the 'Oscars' of the comic world.
+The Eisner Awards are often regarded as the Oscars of the comic world.
 The work was also named Best International Comic at Denmark's Pingprisen Awards in June.

 Telling a more inclusive story